 About TaringaInsights

-Taringa Insights is the education outreach and news hub of an Aotearoa New Zealand-based research team aiming to commercialise medical technology.
+Taringa Insights is the education outreach and news hub of an Aotearoa New Zealand-based research team aiming to commercialise medical technology for hearing care.

 Our goal